 We made a list for you of the expenses involved when buying in Portugal.
 Please keep in mind that laws and rates are subject to change over time.
 Always ask us for a detailed quotation of all costs involved before starting the buying process to know exactly what to expect.

 For urban construction this is 1% of the purchase value (until € 93,331) and any value above that is charged according to a a scale between 2% and 7,5%.
 If you buy a house for your permanent living in Portugal, you are exempt of this tax.
 Rural land is charged with 5% of the purchase value.
 Industrial building are charged with 6,5% of the purchase value.

 Example: when you buy a house of € 90,000 the IMT will be 1%: € 900

 When you buy a piece of land of € 25,000 the IMT will be 5%: € 1,250

 If you buy a mixed property (both with registered house and land) the notary will assign a value to the house and the land and charge the accompanying taxes.

 This tax is 0,08% of the purchase value.

 Your property need to be registered on your name after the deed.
 Costs of this registration will vary for urban articles and rural articles.
-Costs per article are between: € 250,- and € 500,-
+Costs per article are between: € 100 and € 250,-

-The solicitor / notary assembles all paper work and makes the promissory contract and final purchase contract.
-She schedules the day and time of the escritura, where the seller and buyer come together to sign the purchase contract.
-These costs are € 500,-
+The solicitor / notary assembles all paper work and makes the promissory contract (if needed) and final purchase contract.
+She executes the official process of signing the deed with the seller and buyer.
+These costs are € 300,- – € 500